Looking for essential oils for mucus cough? You have found the right page.

 Lavender oil has amazing anti-microbial and anti-fungal properties which can help to clear mucus in the airways.

 It also contains an active chemical compound called linalool, which helps with oxidative stress, inflammation, and cellular homeostasis.
-This chemical component makes this essential oil very effective for boosting the immune system and the overall health of your respiratory system.

 2. Peppermint Essential Oil